madhu050700/Space_Shooter_game/README.md

-Project Vision
+#Project Vision

 TODO: Describe the end product we aim to implement, the features me may add/have not added, the software design patterns that might be applicable.

 The **Space Shooter** game will have the following features:

-**Linear Description of the game:**
+-**Linear Description of the game:**

 The game starts of as regular enemies (enemy type 1 and type 2) spawning.
-At time stamp 24s and 30s, mid boss and final boss appear in the game.
+The player begins journey of exploring galaxies.
+At time stamp 0s, the player will start exploring the first galaxy.
+This galaxy has two types of enemies and two bosses.
+At time stamp 10s enemy1 and enemy2 will appear.
+At time stamp 24s mid boss will appear.
+Finally at time stamp 30s, player shall face the final boss.

+However, we tend to implement different galaxies and each galaxy will have unique regular enemies, mid bosses and final boss.

 -**Health features:**